finbarr/airbrite-api/README.md

 The API also has a number of child resources (or subcollections).
 Child resources are accessible via the route `/{VERSION}/{RESOURCE}/{RESOURCE_ID}/{CHILD_RESOURCE}`.
 A specific resource can be accessed at `../{CHILD_RESOURCE}/{CHILD_RESOURCE_ID}`.

-Below are the parent and child resources.
+Below are the parent and their respective child resources.

 * Products
     + Events